minopret/minopret-lisp/README.md

 minopret lisp

-Usage: echo "(quote Hello World)" | python rep3.py
+Usage: echo "'(Hello World)" | python mnplisp.py

 A Lisp in the manner of John McCarthy (1960).
-Created: "minopret" (Aaron Mansheim), 2011-09-06 to 2011-09-11
+Created: "minopret" (Aaron Mansheim), 2011-09-06 to 2011-10-02

-I hope that lisp3.py makes clear to anyone who reads it how an elementary Lisp runtime works.
+I hope that mnpeval.py makes clear to anyone who reads it how an elementary Lisp runtime works.
+That file is in essence a stripped down version of Peter Norvig's "lis.py".

 Based on this (or any of quite a few other tutorial Lisp implementations that I have seen out there) I expect that others and I will be able to produce and enhance a Lisp within any existing runtime system.

 Many Lisp implementations consist of a "read-eval-print loop".
 We could always let Python do the "read" and "print" parts and refrain from looping.
-The critical piece in lisp3.py is "eval".
+The critical piece in mnpeval.py is "eval".
 That is enough to occupy a person's attention.
-Reading is in parse3.py.
-A read-eval-print driver is in rep3.py.
+Reading is in mnpread.py.
+A read-eval-print driver is in mnplisp.py.

 I have no illusions that this will break any speed records.
 That's totally beside the point.
 Some time,
 I may be able to apply my formal logic skills (even Coq) to provide certifiably correct optimizations.

-This "eval" closely follows Paul Graham's representation in "The Roots of Lisp" of John McCarthy's 1960 paper "Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part I" (of which no other part was published).
+The functionality of this "eval" closely follows Paul Graham's representation in "The Roots of Lisp" of John McCarthy's 1960 paper "Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part I" (of which no other part was published).
 "The Roots of Lisp" mentions that major inconveniences of 1960 Lisp are mostly resolved in MIT AI Memo No. 453 "The Art of the Interpreter" which may be located via the Computer History Museum:
 <http://www.softwarepreservation.org/projects/LISP/scheme_family/>
 The McCarthy paper may be located similarly:
 <http://www.softwarepreservation.org/projects/LISP/lisp15_family/>